Younes-Charfaoui/JavaFX-Bundle/README.md

 ```

 #### 4 - Get back your passed things
-The controller that you are passing to it the bundle should implements the `Initializable` interface,
+The controller that you are passing to it the bundle should implement the `Initializable` interface,
-and at that stage, inside the `initialize` method implemented by the interface `Initializable`, you have to
-case the second parameter which is of type `ResourceBundle` into our FXBundle, here is an example:
+at that stage, inside the `initialize` method implemented by the last interface, you have to cast the second parameter which is of type `ResourceBundle` into our `FXBundle`, here is an example:

 ```java

 public void initialize(URL location, ResourceBundle resources) {